 Today, I've shown you those strategies, which are the very same ones I used to start learning Russian years ago.

 Begin by learning the alphabet through typing.
-Then, focus on massive input so that the complexities of the grammar are gradually revealed to you.
+Then, focus on massive input (affiliate) so that the complexities of the grammar are gradually revealed to you.

 Finally, keep an open mind throughout the process, and use the language as a means to access the fascinating Russian culture.

 Before we go, I have a question for you:

 Are you learning Russian?
 Are you worried that, despite all this advice, you still don't have what it takes to tackle the language?